makerportal/AMG8833_IR_cam/README.md

 ### - Example Output -

-The following plot is outputted by the code:
+The following plot is outputted by the example script:
  - /examples/IR_cam_test.py